fidencio/coco-charts/QUICKSTART.md

 - Kubernetes 1.24+
 - Helm 3.8+
-- Container runtime with RuntimeClass support (containerd or CRI-O)
+- Container runtime with RuntimeClass support (containerd)
 - Hardware with TEE support (for production use)

 ## Installation